Trollkaaar/AssignmentInstructions-Rust/rust-task-5/README.md

 ## Chess GUI Project

 Congratulation ettan!
 You are now a proved owner of a killer ass chess engine.
 It's time to make it fabulous!
 Your assignment this week is to write a GUI applikation for a chess engine.

-To write a front-end in Rust, we'll use the [Good Game Easily library (GGEZ)](https://ggez.rs/).
-For help, you're refeered to the [library documentation](https://docs.rs/ggez/0.6.1/ggez/) and to the code repository's [very good examples](https://github.com/ggez/ggez/tree/master/examples).
+The *CATCH* is that you cannot use your own chess engine(!).
+Therefore, if your chess engine implementation differs from the specifications stated in the `rust-task-3` instructions, write your own API specifications in a README markdown file and push it to your engine repository.

 Take inspiration from existing chess games or go crazy and make something rustacular!